 15 marshmallows chopped in half/30 mini marshmallows

-Now I wasn’t very fun and only used the marshmallows and didn’t use the coconut shavings either!
-But I will let you guys know how to do it with them but obviously my pictures wont include them!
+I will let you guys know how to do it with them though but obviously my pictures wont include them!

 - Put the digestive biscuits in a freezer bag!
 Make sure all of the air is out of it, seal it then crush the digestive biscuits up using a rolling pin or something similar!
 Have fun doing this, let out your anger ;] Make sure there are no big bits of biscuits left!
 If there Is a few you can crumble them between your fingers!

 - Add in the cherries & Marshmallows and mix it all together